ramdasinzenjer/AlexaAndroidnew/Readme.md

 	//instantiate our audio player
 	audioPlayer = AlexaAudioPlayer.getInstance(this);

-	//Remove the current item and check for more items once we've finished playing audioPlayer.addCallback(alexaAudioPlayerCallback);
+	//Callback to be able to remove the current item and check queue once we've finished playing an item audioPlayer.addCallback(alexaAudioPlayerCallback);
 }